 Haley-Coleman holds an MBA in International Business from the University of Dallas, where she graduated with Highest Honors, she is a recipient of the Texas Business Hall of Fame Scholarship Award, has an M.A. from Southern Methodist University and a B.A. from Emory University.
 She currently serves on the Boards of a number of organizations, including the Executive Committee for IVPA (International Volunteer Porgram Association).
 Haley-Coleman also serves on the Board of Groundwork Dallas, a grassroots effort to sponsor and coordinate community based environmental improvement projects in economically challenged areas, is President of Dallas’ Shore Acres Beautification Club, and is also the Leadership Member for Service Nation, an initiative that strives to increase service & volunteer opportunities for Americans.

-Jennifer Bohme – Secretary
+Jennifer Bohme – Treasurer

 Steven C. Rosenthal – Chair Emeritus

 Steve was born in New York, and attended George Washington University and the University of Colorado.
 He founded Cross-Cultural Solutions in 1995, and as its director, has traveled extensively throughout the world making frequent trips to the field.
 He has worked with at-risk youth in the United States and been a consultant for numerous international volunteering organizations in the domestically and abroad.